Susan Shaheen PhD

 Already in a state of transition

 According to Shaheen, the mobile future has already begun in many towns and cities.
-Though rides in Robo taxis, like the ones offered by Lyft in Las Vegas, are still in the trial phase, shared mobility services, like Uber or SPLT, are in the meantime part of the everyday lives of many people.
+Though rides in Robo taxis, like the ones offered by Lyft in Las Vegas, are still in the trial phase, shared mobility services, like Uber, are in the meantime part of the everyday lives of many people.
 ‘We’re already observing a change in people’s behavior,’ says Shaheen.
 ‘For many city dwellers, it’s no longer important that they own private cars.
 Instead more are sharing vehicles with strangers.’
 On-demand mobility use will increase, in Shaheen’s eyes, when self-driving shuttles are on the roads, particularly in urban areas.

 Travel behaviors will also change: ‘For instance, passengers in self-driving shuttles will not have to concentrate on the traffic but can surf the net, read e-mail, work with colleagues on a presentation, or watch film,’ says Shaheen.